-Torn Rotator Cuff Treatment
+Stem Cell Treatment For Torn Rotator Cuff

+Stem cell treatment for a torn rotator cuff is an outpatient procedure that takes a few hours to complete.
 Following the initial cell and PRP injection, some patients require further injections to act as “fertilizer” for the repair cells.
 In this case, approximately a month later, the patient is given an injection of platelet rich plasma, followed a few weeks later by another plasma injection.
 Platelet rich plasma is drawn from the patient’s own body.
 This plasma gives a new boost to the repair cells that have already been administered.

 Please note that while the above conditions represent most of those that can be treated using either PRP injections or PRP injection in conjunction with cell injections, the specific method of treatment will be based on a patient’s age and health at the time of treatment, the severity of your condition and other factors.
-Learn if you are eligible for cell-based therapy.